alemorvan/documentation/docs/guides/custom-linux-kernel.md

     !!!
 Tip

-        You can take advantage of all that extra processing power (CPUs, cores and so on) on most modern systems and greatly speed up CPU-intensive operations like compiling the kernel.
+        You can take advantage of all that extra processing power (CPUs, cores, and so on) on most modern systems and greatly speed up CPU-intensive operations like compiling the kernel.
 To do this, you can pass a parameter to the make command that specifies the number of jobs to run simultaneously.
 The specified number of jobs are then distributed and executed simultaneously on each CPU core.
 The syntax for the command is:

             ```bash
             make -j N